jgrowl/omniauth-oauthio/README.md

 ## Configuring

+### OAuth.io

+Be sure to enable the Server-side (code) option on any providers you want to use with this strategy.

 ### Custom Callback URL/Path

 You can set a custom `callback_url` or `callback_path` option to override the default value.
 See [OmniAuth::Strategy#callback_url](https://github.com/intridea/omniauth/blob/master/lib/omniauth/strategy.rb#L411) for more details on the default.